armbian/build/README.md

 - Have you found a bug in the **build engine**?

-    Try to recreate the problem with a clean build script clone.
-If a problem does not go away, search for [existing and closed issues](https://github.com/armbian/build/issues) and if your problem or idea is not addressed yet, [open a new issue](https://github.com/armbian/build/issues/new).
+    Try to recreate it with a clean build script clone.
+Then search for [existing and closed issues](https://github.com/armbian/build/issues).
+If you don't find it there, [open a new issue](https://github.com/armbian/build/issues/new).

 - Do you have troubles **elsewhere**?